randyau/datawebring/README.md

 A simple widget that lets you put your site into a linked list of other sites.
 Curated by humans.
 As was done when search engines were utter crap, like they are now.

+Also, because it's the '90s, there's no intentional tracking in this.
+Github hosts the files so all so no analytics there.
+The JS is dirt simple and you can see all it does is some regex on the list of sites.

 _Code is 100% based off [Onionring](https://garlic.garden/onionring)_

 # Joining the webring